candidosales/dependency-report/README.md

 ## 👍 Contribute

-If you want to say thank you and/or support the active development of Fiber:
+If you want to say thank you and/or support the active development this project:

 1. Add a [GitHub Star](https://github.com/candidosales/dependency-report/stargazers) to the project.
 2. Tweet about the project [on your Twitter](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fcandidosales%2Fdependency-report&text=Dependencies%20report%20aims%20to%20help%20analyze%20the%20consistency%20of%20the%20dependencies%20in%20your%20company%27s%20frontend%20projects).